guettli/git-tips/README.md

 # git log over many git repos

 You have a directory called "all-repos".
 This contains many git-repos.
 Now you want to use `git log -G FooBar` over all git repos.
-And you want to sort the result by the timestamp of the commit.
+You only want to search for commits which where done during the last 8 months and you want to sort the result by the timestamp of the commit.

 A bit ugly, but works:

 ```
-for repo in *; do (cd "$repo"; git log -G FooBar --pretty="%ad %h in $repo by %an, %s" --date=iso --since=2022-05-01) ; done | sort -r| head
+for repo in *; do (cd "$repo"; git log -G FooBar --pretty="%ad %h in $repo by %an, %s" --date=iso --since=$(date -d "8 months ago" --iso)) ; done | sort -r| head
 ```

 # Think outside the box